Jaycar-Electronics/Camping-Power-Meter/README.md

 4. With the button and checkbox, we'll set an "onclick" function, so when the users click on these elements, it will run these functions.

-5. Finally, we'll use the `setInterval(function,time);` javascript call, so that the phone will call this function, every 500ms; this is so the page will automatically refresh with new information, as each 500ms asyncRead will be called, updating the stored data and then updating the page.
+5. Finally, we'll use the `setInterval(function,time);` JavaScript call, so that the phone will call this function, every 500ms; this is so the page will automatically refresh with new information, as each 500ms `asyncRead` will be called, updating the stored data and then updating the page.

 ###### Putting the website onto the ESP

-Previously the only way to get the website code onto the ESP8266 would be to either include it in a large one-line string variable ( and taking up flash space) or to solder on a little SD card module and read from the FAT32 Filesystem, which is a huge task in and of itself.
+Previously the only way to get the website code onto the ESP8266 would be to either include it in a large one-line string variable ( and taking up flash space) or to solder on a little SD card module and read from the FAT32 file system, which is a huge task in and of itself.

 Thankfully the guys at Expressif (Makers of the ESP8266 Codebase) have created **SPIFFS** - SPI Flash File System - which can be used to place all our website data, and easily called into the program code.

-Once you have the tool installed, you should see a new option when you select "Tool" in the Arduino IDE:
+Once you have the tool installed, (Checking the **Software and Libraries** section above) you should see a new option when you select "Tool" in the Arduino IDE:

 ![](images/tool.png)